TsubakiBotPad/pad-cogs/README.md

 Fork this repo (you are probably already on the page, but if not [go here](https://github.com/TsubakiBotPad/padbot-cogs).

-> Note: If you are developing a cog that is' in the [misc-cogs repo](https://github.com/TsubakiBotPad/misc-cogs), you may need to complete some steps for both pad-cogs AND misc-cogs.
+> Note: If you are developing a cog that is in the [misc-cogs repo](https://github.com/TsubakiBotPad/misc-cogs), you may need to complete some steps for both pad-cogs AND misc-cogs.

 You will need a GitHub account to do this.
 Click the button that says "Fork" in the upper-right-hand corner of the page.